 Interview With Safety Detectives

-Avi Vaserman, CEO of Sytex, sat for an interview with Safety Detective’s Aviva Zacks and told her how much a threat humans are.
+Avi Vaserman, CEO of Sytex, sat for an interview with Safety Detective’s Aviva Zacks and explained how much of a threat humans are.

 Safety Detective: What has your cybersecurity journey been and what motivated you to start Sytex?

-Avi Vaserman: The expertise, sophistication, and client’s satisfaction pushed me to open my own company.
-Furthermore, at that time I had helped a company with the IT solution, and I needed to issue an invoice for the services.
-I went to my client’s office neighbor who provides legal services to get some advice on their invoice program and what use.
-When I told them that I was the IT person providing the software and service for their neighbor, they ask me to help them too.
-They told me about their accounting program, and I helped them with their solution.
-In the past, they had been using a traditional IT company here in Winnipeg, but they were not satisfied with the service.
-After I helped them out, they were very pleased with my resolution and very satisfied with my work.
+Avi Vaserman: My expertise, the sophistication of services, and client satisfaction pushed me to open my own company.
+At the time, I had helped a company with an IT solution and needed to issue an invoice for the services.
+I visited a neighbor of my client’s office, who provided legal services, to ask for advice on their invoice program.
+When I mentioned that I was the IT person providing software and service for their neighbor, they asked me to help them too.
+They told me about their accounting program, and I helped them find a solution.
+They had previously worked with a traditional IT company in Winnipeg but weren’t satisfied with the service.
+After helping them, they were very pleased with the resolution and my work.

-We work with different companies: CPA and lawyers, financial industry, manufacturers, plumbing, heating, and other businesses.
-We get the first impression to see what is going on in their entire world and see how they are running, what they are doing, and how the business is going.
-In most cases, we find a gross lack of security.
+We work with various companies: CPAs, lawyers, the financial industry, manufacturers, plumbing, heating, and other businesses.
+We get a first impression to see what is going on in their world, how they are running things, and how the business is performing.
+In most cases, we find a significant lack of security.

 SD: What are Sytex’s cybersecurity services?

-AV: We provide protection from malware, ransomware, and hackers.
-We use specific technology and policy to protect our clients from these cyberthreats.
-We believe people should be following the policy of not using personal computers.
-They should use only a business computer and business websites.
-They should not use any website that isn’t related to the business.
+AV: We protect our clients from malware, ransomware, and hackers.
+We use specific technologies and policies to safeguard them from these cyberthreats.
+We believe people should avoid using personal computers and stick to business computers and websites.
+They should not visit websites unrelated to their business.

 SD: How does your company stay ahead of the competition?

-AV: My goal is to keep our clients safe and to be ahead of everything by following the updates, reading the news, and participating in various webcasts, seminars, and gathering information.
-We try to exploit by using a rule-specific program and running soft scripts.
-Sometimes it can trigger the antivirus as protection or make a customer feel an attack and see how everyone reacts.
+AV: My goal is to keep our clients safe and stay ahead by following updates, reading the news, and participating in various webcasts, seminars, and gathering information.
+We try to exploit opportunities by using rule-specific programs and running soft scripts.
+Sometimes, this triggers the antivirus protection or makes a customer feel an attack, allowing us to observe how they react.

 SD: What do you think are the worst cyberthreats today?

-AV: The number one cyberthreat is people, and it doesn’t matter how much education, or how smart a person is—humans are threat number one.
-We have found that the number one threat in every single company is the front desk—the office administrators.
-The second threat in every single company is the accounting and finance industries because they are dealing with third-party providers.
-The third major threat would be the owners of the companies.
-These people can be very sophisticated but, in our experience, we have found that some of these people subscribe to third-party websites and are sometimes not able to recognize if they are looking at a phishing threat, a scam, or a malicious website, or if it is a legitimate service.
+AV: The number one cyberthreat is people.
+It doesn’t matter how much education someone has or how smart they are—humans are the top threat.
+We’ve found that the front desk—the office administrators—pose the biggest risk in every company.
+The second highest threat comes from the accounting and finance industries because they work with third-party providers.
+The third major threat is the company owners.
+These individuals can be very sophisticated, but we’ve found that some of them subscribe to third-party websites and struggle to recognize phishing threats, scams, malicious sites, or legitimate services.

 SD: How do you think cybersecurity is going to change now that we are living through this pandemic?

-AV: Cybersecurity should be changed a lot.
-When people work from home, the major problem we have found is that they are not able to separate home and business.
-When a person works from home on their laptop, they tend to leave their laptop open most of the time.
-I believe this is the number one cybersecurity threat because when you leave your machine open, everything is open for them.
-A kid can go to the computer and try to get to a website, thus implementing unwanted software which can lead to a bigger problem.
+AV: Cybersecurity should change significantly.
+The major issue we’ve found when people work from home is their inability to separate home and business.
+When someone works from home on their laptop, they often leave it open.
+I believe this is the number one cybersecurity threat because when the machine stays open, everything is vulnerable.
+A child could access the computer and visit a website, unknowingly installing unwanted software that can lead to bigger problems.

-Cybersecurity should be changed, but along with that change, people should also be open-minded and change their perspective about cybersecurity and how it can protect them and their sensitive information.
+Cybersecurity should evolve, but people also need to change their perspective on how it can protect them and their sensitive information.

 To read the interview in its entirety, click here.